GeZhouyang/GeZhouyang.github.io/_pages/teaching.md

 {% include base_path %}

-Courses that I helped taught and students that I help advised.

 ### Introduction of Diffusion (ISW, Winter 2023, UBC)

 Over four weekends in November and December 2023, I participated in a postdoc instructional skills workshop (ISW)